Cookies-and-Cream Cake Recipe

 - 1. In a large bowl, combine the cake mix, water, oil and egg whites; beat on low speed for 30 seconds.
 Beat on high for 2 minutes.
 Gently fold in crushed cookies.

 - 2. Pour into two greased and floured 9-in. round baking pans.
 Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - 3. For frosting, beat the shortening, sugar, milk and vanilla in another large bowl until smooth.
 Spread frosting between layers and over top and sides of cake.
-Decorate the top with cookies and the sides with crushed cookies if desired.
+If desired, decorate the top with whole cookies and the sides with crushed cookies.
 Yield: 12 servings.

 Reviews for Cookies-and-Cream Cake